davebulaval/BanditSum/README.md

                 ├── dailymail_wayback_validation_urls.txt
                 └── readme
 ```
-5. Run `pickle_glove.py` to parse and pickle the Glove vectors.
+5. From the repository directory run `pickle_glove.py` to parse and pickle the Glove vectors.
 5. Download the [ROUGE-1.5.5](https://github.com/andersjo/pyrouge) repository

-   5.1 Move the ROUGE-1.5.5 repository from pyrouge/tools into data/Scisoft
+   5.1 Move the ROUGE-1.5.5 repository from pyrouge/tools (the tools directory) into data/Scisoft

    5.2 You will now have `data/SciSoft/ROUGE-1.5.5/{bunch of files}`

 > Be sure to have created the approprieted folders names

-3. Run `dataLoader.main` to pickle the data
+3. From the repository directory run `dataLoader.main` to pickle the data.
-4. Run `main.py` to train the model
+4. From the repository directory run `main.py` to train the model

 *10 epochs took about 4 days on a RTX 2080 ti.
 For paper replication you can drop the number of epochs down to 2.
 I would recommand this number.*